 On April 13, 2020, the Company announced that it had elected to not renew the Management Agreement with PRCM Advisers on the basis of unfair compensation payable to the manager pursuant to Section 13(a)(ii) of the Management Agreement.
-As a result, the Company had expected the Management Agreement to terminate on September 19, 2020, at which time the Company would have been required to pay a termination fee calculated pursuant to the terms of the Management Agreement (originally estimated to be \$144 million, and subsequently calculated to be \$139.8 million based on actual results as of June 30, 2020).
-See further discussion of the termination fee calculation in Note 16 - Commitments and Contingencies.
-In connection with the non-renewal of the Management Agreement, the Company incurred the following costs, included within restructuring charges on the Company's condensed consolidated statements of comprehensive income (loss) for the three and six months ended June 30, 2020:
+As a result, the Company had expected the Management Agreement to terminate on September 19, 2020, at which time the Company would have been required to pay a termination fee equal to three times the sum of the average annual base management fee earned by PRCM Advisers during the 24-month period immediately preceding the date of termination, calculated as of the end of the most recently completed fiscal quarter prior to the date of termination, pursuant to the terms of the Management Agreement.
+The termination fee was calculated to be \$139.8 million based on results as of June 30, 2020.